clintongreen/arken-test/README.md

 * Profile & Partner info are hidden on mobile due to time constraints
 * Validation is ignored due to time contraints
 * UI is ignored due to time constraints
+* Minimal design has been done due to time constraints
 * Form does not proceed to next step due to time constraints

 # Demo